-If you’re anything like I was in first year, you might be wondering about the types of awards available to continuing students.
+If you're anything like I was in my first year, you might be wondering about the types of awards available to students after you've been admitted to UBC.
 Here’s an overview to help you understand requirements—and plan ahead!

 Think of your finances like a pie—ideally, you have a variety of sources that come together to make up the whole and that help you cover the cost of university over the next 3 to 5 years.

 Support from your family, savings in the bank, a part-time job, a government student loan—these are all possible pieces of the pie.
 So is, potentially, scholarships, bursaries, and other awards available at UBC.

 While awards aren’t usually the main way students pay for school—and it’s ALWAYS a good idea to have multiple sources of funding—below are some things you can do to increase your chances of getting an award.

 And remember: if you ever have questions or concerns about your finances, your Enrolment Services Advisor is always there to help, so don't be shy about getting in touch!

 1. Apply for the UBC Bursary if you have a Canadian student loan